 Bob was an active member of the Rail Delivery Group, including their working group looking at access planning and asset management.

 Bob chairs the audit and risk committee.

-Appointed from 1 January 2015 for five years.
+Appointed from 1 January 2015 for five years and reappointed until 2024.

 Michael is a non-executive member of the board.

 Michael was Dean of Manchester Business School between 2007 and 2013, securing significant growth and doubling student numbers; he is now professor emeritus at the University of Manchester.
 He founded the University's Centre for Infrastructure Development and has a particular interest in infrastructure and asset management.